MARIETTA, Ga. (AP) — The little girl ran up to her, wide-eyed and giddy.

 While there were multiple reasons for Clinton’s loss, including a large defection of white voters, some saw the drop-off as a sign that Black voters had been taken for granted.
 Organizations sprang up across the country to motivate Black women to organize, run and win.

 “We have never been at this moment,” said Aimee Allison, who in 2018 founded the network She the People, which is working to turn out a million women of color across seven battleground states.
 “For us as a group to recognize our own political power means that we also are demanding to govern.”

-Biden quickly pledged to pick a woman as his running mate, and selected Harris from a list of that included several Black contenders — including California Rep. Karen Bass, who neatly summed up Black women's goals: “representation, acknowledgement, inclusion,” she said.
+Biden has pledged to pick a woman as his running mate, and at least six of the contenders are Black — including California Rep. Karen Bass, who said, “I think what we’re looking for is representation, acknowledgement, inclusion.”

 Those who advocate for Black women in politics say the stakes have never been higher.